Vets-Who-Code/march2021/phaseOneNotes/week_07.md

 # Day 3
 ## ES6
 ### Arrow Functions
+- Function expressions are best for object methods.
+Arrow functions are best for callbacks or methods like map, reduce, or forEach.
-- Arrow function expressions are does not have its own binding
+- Arrow functions do not have their own binding(can't use 'this' with arrow functions)
+- Arrow functions cannot be used with contructors
-- does not have lexical scope
+- do not have lexical scope
 - used in higher level functions a lot
 - use mozilla MDN documentation to reference.
 - Example of the difference between traditional and arrow functions